-Dance can be enjoyed and practised at any level.
+Dance can be enjoyed and practised at any level and any age.
 Finding the right fit for you is key to your development and overall enjoyment.
+The levels below are a guidance based roughly on once a week attendance, however many factors can affect the speed in which students learn.

-Contact us if you are not sure.
-Should you land on a level that is too high or too low for you, remember you can withdraw from a course within the first 3 weeks and get a refund for the remaining of the term.
+Should you land on a level that is too high or too low for you, you can switch levels easily!

 - I want to refresh the basics after a long absence from dance.